 Protecting public health is at the core of what we do at Louisville Water Company.
-In fact, Louisville’s drinking water is rated as one of the top in the United States.
-While Louisville Water replaced all its known lead service lines, water can still pick up lead particles in privately owned pipes and plumbing materials made of lead or galvanized steel.
+In fact, Louisville’s drinking water is rated as one of the highest in the United States.

-As part of maintaining excellent water quality, Louisville Water implements corrosion control strategies to minimize potential risks.
-Louisville Water’s scientists also conduct over 200 tests a day to ensure Louisville Pure Tap® is safe and high quality.
+As part of maintaining excellent water quality, Louisville Water implements corrosion control strategies to maintain high quality water as it travels through pipes.
+Louisville Water’s scientists also conduct over 200 tests a day to ensure Louisville Pure Tap® is safe.

 Until 1950, it was common to install lead and galvanized service lines.
 Over the last 50 years, Louisville Water spent over $50 million to remove approximately 74,000 lead service lines that were installed between 1860 and 1936 (lead was used again during World War II because of a shortage of copper).

 While replacing the publicly-owned portion of service lines has been our mission, there are privately-owned lead and galvanized service lines that remain.
 Now we want to help you determine if there’s a lead or galvanized line on your property.

 Lead is a toxic metal that affects multiple body systems and is particularly harmful to young children.
 The greatest exposure to lead is from swallowing paint chips containing lead or breathing in lead paint dust.
 Ingestion can cause health concerns for people of all ages, particularly pregnant women, infants, and young children.
 In children, low exposure levels are linked to learning disabilities, behavioral problems, and other issues.